Before sowing your seeds

-The advantage of modules is that it keeps the roots of each seedling separate (like these tomato seedlings, right) so avoiding tangles when you come to planting out.
-The disadvantage of modules is that some are tricky to push the plantlets out of.
+The advantage of modules is that it keeps the roots of each seedling separate and so avoiding tangles when you come to planting out.
+The disadvantage of modules is that some are tricky to push the young plants out of.
 They work best when the roots grow enough to form a network which holds the plant plug together.

 Seed trays are great for things like lettuces which are more delicate and won’t form much of a root system before planting.

-Pots are good for parsley as they offer the chance for the roots to travel down and establish before planting out.
+Pots are good for herbs like parsley and basil as they offer the chance for the roots to travel down and establish before planting out.

 Do you have to sieve the compost?